i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/monitoring-resources/generic-object-actions/commands.md

 ## Definition

-A command is the definition of a line of command which uses a script or an application to perform an action.
-It is possible execute this command by specifying arguments.
+A **command** is the definition of a line of code that uses a script or application to perform an action.
+It is possible to execute this command by specifying arguments.

 There are four types of command:

 * **Verification** commands are used by the schedulers to verify the status of a host or of a service.
-* **Notification** commands are used by the schedulers to alert the contacts (via mail, SMS, etc.).
+* **Notification** commands are used by the schedulers to notify contacts (by email, SMS, etc).
-* **Discovery** commands are used by the schedulers to discover.
+* **Discovery** commands are used by the schedulers to perform discovery.
-* **Miscellaneous** commands are used by the additional modules (to perform certain actions), by the scheduler for data processing, etc.
+* **Miscellaneous** commands are used by the additional modules (to perform certain actions), by the scheduler for data processing, etc. data processing, etc.

 All the commands can be configured in the menu: **Configuration > Commands**.
 ![image](../../assets/monitoring-resources/organizing-hosts-and-services/04commandlist.png)

 :::info